-While it is usually understood as a promise that architecture could address the ills of a (somewhat similarly culturally and politically turbulent) society, we could re-read "architecture or revolution" as almost the counterpoint-one or the other, but not both all at once.
+While it is usually understood as a promise that architecture could address the ills of a (somewhat similarly culturally and politically

+(somewhat similarly culturally and politically turbulent) society, we could re-read "architecture or revolution" as almost the counterpoint-one or the other, but not both all at once.
 In this new (recent) context, architecture seemed to us ever more impotent in its ability to tackle these problems, even as-in the Trump era of denial-these problems seem ever more in need of solutions.

-Facing this changed context we struggled to find an issue theme which resonated with, or registered, current concerns, with failed attempts at issues on "Testing' and "Representation."
+Facing this changed context we struggled to find an issue theme which resonated with, or registered, current concerns, with failed attempts at issues on "Testing" and "Representation."

 Instead of new disciplinary questions, there seemed to be a focus on new technologies and forms of production.
-The debate seemed flattened.2 At the same time, the distinction Are forms between theory and practice, or between the tion the new academy and the profession, narrowed or even overlapped, as labs and other industry collaborate with the university.
+The debate seemed flattened.2 At the same time, the distinction Are forms of production.
+The debate seemed tion the new academy and the profession, narrowed or like Peggy academy and the profession, narrowed or like Peggy even overlapped, as labs and other industry collaborate with the university.
 Access to information increased exponentially, shortcircuiting the traditional economies of information production and distribution.
 Could a printed journal still capture a relevant moment and hold its ground in the face of the ever-accelerating and proliferating digital realm?
 And would the medium specificity be appropriate today?

 At the same time, the distinction between theory and practice, or between the academy and the profession, narrowed or even overlapped, as labs and other industry collaborate with the university.
-Access to information increased exponentially, of producdiscourse? like Peggy Deamer short-circuiting the traditional economies of information production and distribution.
+Access to information increased exponentially, short-circuiting the traditional economies of information production and distribution.
 Instead of new disciplinary questions, even many of the most [ideologically driven practices) turned to focus on new technologies and forms of production.
-The debate that inspired us to produce a journal flattened.
-Could a printed journal still capture a relevant moment and hold its ground in the face of the ever-accelerating and proliferating digital realm?
+The debate that inspired us to produce a journal flattened.3 Could a printed journal still capture a relevant moment and hold its ground in like Peggy the face of the ever-accelerating and proliferating Deamer digital realm?
 And would the medium specificity be appropriate today?

-PRAXIS 15 The Editors: The End 129
+The Editors: The End 129 PRAXIS 15